silvio-machado/br-eval/README.md

 Python library for validation and formatting of Brazilian data such as:
 - CPF
 - CNPJ
-- postal codes (CEP) # TODO
+- Vehicle license plates.
-- phone numbers # TODO
+- Postal codes (CEP) # TODO
-- and vehicle license plates. # TODO
+- Phone numbers # TODO

 ## Installation